 What is the difference between individual and group psychotherapy?

 In a one to one therapy a similar process occurs, though the focus is different.
 What happens between you and your therapist is what brings about change.
-Meeting regularly for periods of 50 minutes, over time a trusting relationship develops between you and your therapist.
+Meeting up to three times a week for periods of 50 minutes, over time a trusting relationship develops between you and your therapist.
 This allows problems to come to the surface.
 The relationship between you and the therapist is of great importance in the work of any therapy.